Ashfaqur4988/react-ecommerce-backEnd/README.md

-make a new repo in github so that we can use that to host our app in vercel create new repo
+make a new repo in github so that we can use that to host our app in vercel create new repo now push the code in that new repo

 -----after deployment------------
 SETTING UP THE PASSWORD RESET ISSUE: